UserBug/codeGuide/docs/reactHooks.md

 ---

+### Split Hooks if they reach limit
+Signs that the hook should be divided into several parts:

+* Has more than 3 arguments
+* Imports more than 4 files
+* Contains over 400 lines of code

+---

 ### Useful custom hooks
 This list of hooks is recommended for creation and use,
 as it has proven to be convenient and effective: